 About me

-I am a PhD candidate at the University of Michigan, based jointly in the departments of Health Management and Policy (HMP) & Political Science.
-I study social policy and governance in authoritarian settings, with particular interests in food regulation and One Health science.
-I have a specific regional focus in Vietnam and Southeast Asia, where I was based for two years conducting fieldwork meeting and interviewing traders, food safety specialists, managers, and international experts.
-I especially enjoyed visiting as many traditional markets (chợ truyền thống) as possible to learn about cultural and historical aspects of food trade.
-Besides my research in Vietnam I also have interests in studying the political economy of health and food in the Southern U.S. I am a member of the HMP Governance Lab at the University of Michigan.
+I am a Postdoctoral Research Fellow based at the Asia Research Institute, National University of Singapore.
+My current book project focuses on the comparative politics of informal trade and markets.
+I earned my PhD from the University of Michigan, based jointly in the departments of Health Management and Policy (HMP) & Political Science in the summer of 2025.
+I study comparative social policy and governance, with particular interest in historical political economy.
+I have a specific regional focus in Vietnam and Southeast Asia, where I was based for two years conducting fieldwork for my dissertation, meeting and interviewing traders, food safety specialists, managers, and global experts.
+I especially enjoy visiting as many traditional markets (chợ truyền thống) as possible to learn about cultural and historical aspects of food trade.
+Besides my research in Vietnam I also have interest in studying historical political development in the American South.
+I am affiliated with the HMP Governance Lab at the University of Michigan.

-My dissertation research has been supported by a Boren Award for International Study, FLAS, the Menakka and Essel Bailey fellowship, and the Rackham Graduate School, among others.
-Prior to moving to Michigan, I taught social sciences at a magnet high school in Sejong City, South Korea and helped develop community partnerships and programs at the Mississippi Center for Obesity Research.
-I received my master's degree in International Health Policy from the London School of Economics and Political Science, and my bachelor's degree from the University of Mississippi.
+My dissertation research was supported by a Boren Award for International Study, FLAS, the Menakka and Essel Bailey fellowship, and the Rackham Graduate School, among others.
+Prior to moving to Michigan years ago, I taught social sciences at a magnet high school in Sejong City, South Korea and helped develop community partnerships and programs for the Mississippi Center for Obesity Research.
+I received my master's degree in International Health Policy from the London School of Economics and Political Science in 2014, and my bachelor's degree from the University of Mississippi in 2013.